Evidence based dental trauma treatment

 Dental trauma cases often result in a treatment sequence that involves both general dentists and many specialists.
 Optimal treatment relies upon the expertise of a broad spectrum of dental specialists such as oral and maxillofacial surgeons, pediatric dentists, endodontists, orthodontists, prosthodontists and periodontists.
 The primary urgent care is frequently provided by the oral and maxillofacial surgeon or the pediatric dentist in a hospital emergency department setting.
 Subsequently the patient may be referred to a general dentist or an endodontist for secondary level care such as endodontic and restorative management.
 Alternatively, a general dentist is seeing the patient first and refers the patient to the specialists.
 Later the orthodontist and prosthodontists and periodontist may become involved with additional treatment.
 The long chain of referrals that are frequently seen in dental trauma cases means that control of the overall quality of treatment is often lost.
-The research activity in clinical traumatology has been extremely low and in some sense dental traumatology has become an orphan in dentistry.
+The research activity in clinical traumatology has been extremely low and, in some sense, dental traumatology has become an orphan in dentistry.
 Dental traumatology relies on knowledge from research in many different specialties.
 For this reason, inter-disciplinary communication over the specialty borders is very important.

-At the end of the last century there was a growing interest among all dental disciplines in analyzing the validity of existing treatment principles which lead to the recognition that evidence based dentistry (EBD) with the randomized clinical trial (RCT) as the gold standard was the path for the future (2 – 4).
+At the end of the last century there was a growing interest among all dental disciplines in analyzing the validity of existing treatment principles which lead to the recognition that evidence-based dentistry (EBD) with the randomized clinical trial (RCT) as the gold standard was the path for the future.
 In the famous pyramid “Mount evidence” most studies in dental traumatology belong at very low levels in the evidence pyramid.
-Only a couple of clinical RCTs have yet been published, and the prospect for future RCTs appears slim (5).
+Only a couple of clinical RCTs have yet been published, and the prospect for future RCTs appears slim.

 What is the cause of this problem?

-First of all, the shared responsibility among several dental specialities makes research in dental traumatology complicated to organize and evaluate.
+First of all, the shared responsibility among several dental specialties makes research in dental traumatology complicated to organize and evaluate.
 Secondly, the ethical problems associated with getting informed consent from an injured child or adult to participate in an RCT are unavoidable.
-Resonable arguments for carrying out the experiments in spite of these problems are rarely present.
+Reasonable arguments for carrying out the experiments despite these problems are rarely present.
 This obstacle is almost prohibitive for most RCTs dealing with treatment of acute traumatic dental injuries.

 What are the alternatives?

 Often animal models are the best alternative.
-They allow the researchers to control the parameters that may influence the outcome of the experiment in a fashion not attainable in human studies as the injuries can be inflicted by the examiner under controlled conditions (6).
-The current treatment guidelines give testimony to the value of animal experiments as they rely heavily on information obtained from animal studies (7).
+They allow the researchers to control the parameters that may influence the outcome of the experiment in a fashion not attainable in human studies as the injuries can be inflicted by the examiner under controlled conditions.
+The current treatment guidelines give testimony to the value of animal experiments as they rely heavily on information obtained from animal studies.

 Are animal experiments reliable?

-This question has been examined carefully and monkey experiments seem to have a high degree of reliability (7), whereas the use of dogs often seem to give too optimistic results in relation to pulp healing (6).
+This question has been examined carefully and monkey experiments seem to have a high degree of reliability, whereas the use of dogs often seem to give too optimistic results in relation to pulp healing.
 Rat studies appear to show a significant variance in periodontal ligament (PDL) healing with a likelihood of transient ankylosis, which makes this model unreliable in dental trauma studies affecting the PDL.
 For this reason, the principal findings from experimental studies should ideally be verified in clinical studies.

 Are human clinical non-randomised studies a valid approach to assess the effect of dental trauma treatments?

 If the correct statistical models are used, and groups with similar preinjury and injury characteristics can be isolated and compared, then it is possible to reduce the amount of interference caused by confounding factors.
 The results must however be evaluated with a certain amount of reservation as the risk of interference by confounding factors can never be eliminated with certainty.
-This type of analysis has so far offered useful information about the effect of various treatment procedures such as repositioning, type and length of splinting times (9, 10) and the use of antibiotics, RCT is not always possible to arrange in traumatology, especially not in the emergency situation.
+This type of analysis has so far offered useful information about the effect of various treatment procedures such as repositioning, type and length of splinting times and the use of antibiotics, RCT is not always possible to arrange in traumatology, especially not in the emergency situation.
 However, in later treatment situations when different drugs or treatments can be applied, randomization may be possible.

 How big is the knowledge gap before we can have the necessary scientific foundation for offering evidence based treatment for all dental trauma types?

 To answer that question one must start by focusing on the strongest predictor for successful/unsuccessful trauma healing, namely the trauma type.
-Dental trauma can be divided into 9 fracture and 6 luxation entities.
-Combination injuries in which both luxation and fracture have occurred are unfortunately frequent, causing 54 combinations which must be seen as 54 distinct healing scenarios (12).
+Dental trauma can be divided into 8 fracture and 6 luxation entities.
+Combination injuries in which both luxation and fracture have occurred are unfortunately frequent, causing 48 combinations which must be seen as 48 distinct healing scenarios.
 The complexity is further increased by the fact that trauma to the primary and the permanent teeth must be treated as separate entities.
-This results in 108 distinct trauma events!
+This results in 96 distinct trauma events!
 One single word may characterize treatment of traumatic dental injuries around the world: CHAOS.

-Several predictores for pulp and periodontal healing have been identified for the individual trauma entities (13).
-Some reflect the severity and nature of the trauma inflicted, some describe patient characteristics, and some reflect the influence of the choice of treatment.
+Several predictors for pulp and periodontal healing have been identified for the individual trauma entities, some reflect the severity and nature of the trauma inflicted, some describe patient characteristics, and some reflect the influence of the choice of treatment.
 The strongest predictor appears to be the trauma type.
 The stage of root development appears to be a strong outcomes predictor for all types of dental trauma, and it affects both pulpal and periodontal healing.
-This is not surprising since a good blood supply is esential for pulpal healing and thus the size of the apical foramen is directly related to the revascularization potential of the affected tooth (14).
+This is not surprising since a good blood supply is essential for pulpal healing and thus the size of the apical foramen is directly related to the revascularization potential of the affected tooth.

-The choice of treatment offered has a direct effect on the healing outcome for luxation injuries where several treatment options frequently are available such as ± repositioning, ± splinting and ± antibiotics (14).
-For treatment of crown fractures with exposed dentin and/or the pulp (15) the amount of research needed before reliable answers to all treatment possibilities have been covered seems formidable.
-For crown-root fractures there are several treatment options and extensive research is needed before reliable answers can be established as to which treatment option offers the best possible treatment (16).
+The choice of treatment offered has a direct effect on the healing outcome for luxation injuries where several treatment options frequently are available such as ± repositioning, ± splinting and ± antibiotics .
+For treatment of crown fractures with exposed dentin and/or the pulp the amount of research needed before reliable answers to all treatment possibilities have been covered seems formidable.
+For crown-root fractures there are several treatment options and extensive research is needed before reliable answers can be established as to which treatment option offers the best possible treatment.

-The multitude of possible trauma scenarios and the broad variaty of treatment options make it very difficult for practitioners to provide evidence based treatment and recommend the best possible treatment choice for the patient.
+The multitude of possible trauma scenarios and the broad variety of treatment options make it very difficult for lay people and practitioners to provide evidence-based treatment and recommend the best possible treatment choice for the patient.
 Keeping this in mind, it is not surprising that much dental trauma treatment worldwide is far from ideal.
-Surveys in many countries worldwide such as England, Australia, New Zealand, Tanzania, Brazil, Switzerland, Sweden, Turkey, Kuwait, Malaysia, Turkey India, Japan, China, Nigeria and Chile have shown that knowledge of adequate treatment of traumatised teeth is deficient, implying that up to half of all treatments offered are either not necessary or directly harmful to the patient (17 – 29).
+Surveys in many countries worldwide such as England, Australia, New Zealand, Tanzania, Brazil, Switzerland, Sweden, Turkey, Kuwait, Malaysia, Turkey India, Japan, China, Nigeria and Chile have shown that knowledge of adequate treatment of traumatized teeth is deficient, implying that up to half of all treatments offered are either not necessary or directly harmful to the patient.

 The Dental Trauma Guide is an attempt to elevate this unfortunate situation by making the current knowledge in dental traumatology easily available on the internet.
 For 40 years, patient records have been collected at the University Hospital in Copenhagen, creating the information contained in the extensive database used in developing the Dental Trauma Guide for treatment selection and prognosis estimation.
-Since 1965 standardized documentation of long term effects of trauma treatments has been collected and this material (4000 cases) together with the results of 80 clinical studies and 65 experimental animal studies using monkeys now forms the scientific basis for the Dental Trauma Guide (7).
+Since 1965 standardized documentation of long-term effects of trauma treatments have been collected and this material (4000 cases) together with the results of 80 clinical studies and 65 experimental animal studies using monkeys now forms the scientific basis for the Dental Trauma Guide.

 Arriving at the correct diagnosis

-As previously mentioned, a traumatized tooth may suffer one of 108 distinct trauma conditions.
-The correct choice of treatement is obviously dependent on the ability of the practitioner to make the correct diagnosis.
-In this respect the Dental Trauma Guide will follow the international WHO classification (30).
+As previously mentioned, a traumatized tooth may suffer one of 96 distinct trauma conditions.
+The correct choice of treatment is obviously dependent on the ability of the practitioner to make the correct diagnosis.
+In this respect the Dental Trauma Guide will follow the international WHO classification.
 To help the newcomers in dental traumatology a Trauma Pathfinder will be incorporated in the website to guide the practitioner via a series of ‘yes’ and ‘no’ questions to a correct diagnosis.